mel-project/docs.melproject.org/developer-guides/gibbername/implement.md

 The easiest part of Gibbername is looking up the names.
 This consists of three parts:

-* **Decoding the Gibbername** into a _blockchain location_ identifying the start of the Catena chain.
+- **Decoding the Gibbername** into a _blockchain location_ identifying the start of the Catena chain.
 This means a block height and a transaction hash.
-* **Obtaining and validating the start transaction** by obtaining a snapshot at the given block height, retrieving the start transaction, and making sure that its `data` field says `"gibbername-v1"`.
+- **Obtaining and validating the start transaction** by obtaining a snapshot at the given block height, retrieving the start transaction, and making sure that its `data` field says `"gibbername-v1"`.
-* **Traversing the Catena chain**, following all the custom-token coins, traverse the Catena chain to the most recent element.
+- **Traversing the Catena chain**, following all the custom-token coins, traverse the Catena chain to the most recent element.
 We'll then have our binding!

 ### The Gibbername encoding

-How can we squeeze a blockchain location --- which identifies a transaction and its location --- into a short "gibberish string" like `xoxqax-lobteh`?
+How can we squeeze a blockchain location &mdash; which identifies a transaction and its location &mdash; into a short "gibberish string" like `xoxqax-lobteh`?
 After all, unique transaction hashes are very long and unwieldy.

 Instead, we encode a unique blockchain location as two numbers: the _block height_ and the _transaction position_.
 This position is the 0-indexed position of the transaction within all the transactions in that block sorted by hash.